gdpbalt/stackoverflow-test/README.md

-# stackoverflow-test
+# stackoverflow-api-test

 ### Project description
-This is a simple application for working with stackoverflow API and retrieves information about user's accounts and user's tags according to task.
+This is a simple console application for working with stackoverflow API and retrieves information about accounts of users and user's tags according to task.

 ### Features
 The application shows users according to next requirements: